honglu2875/honglu2875/README.md

 Some things I have written or participated in:

+## YaRN, a context length extension of RoPE
+Together with Bowen, Jeff and Enrico, we posted a [preprint](https://arxiv.org/abs/2309.00071) regarding how to extend the context window of models using RoPE embedding (such as Llama families).
+Enrico trained a few amazing models such as this [Llama-2 128k-context](https://huggingface.co/conceptofmind/Yarn-Llama-2-7b-128k).
+It is quite amazing.
+I tried to feed it with the whole Pride and Prejudice and did manual Q&A of the novel.
+It did great!
+Bowen tried Sherlock Holmes.
+It wasn't perfect but it was definitely working!

 ## an IR that generates pytorch and JAX codes (WIP)
 Tired of jumping back and forth between PyTorch and JAX?
-Tired of inserting hacky hooks or monkey-patches in the middle of a module for interpretability tasks?
-I'm making a shot here by starting with an Intermediate Representation as a graph and performs codegen on PyTorch and JAX.
-Still a lot of things to sort out but a basic version is working...
+I'm making an amateur shot here by starting with an Intermediate Representation as a graph and performs codegen on PyTorch and JAX.
+Still a lot of things to sort out but a basic version is starting to work... **Still not usable** (will remove it once I'm happy by myself)

 ## LLM foundation model at Multi Tech Inc.
 (models and codes are not available for now)